MarcusZeal/mystara-isle-canon/content/Peoples/Eldoria Forest/Krag Rock-Biter.md

 - **Name**: Krag Rock-Biter
 - **Role**: Goblin Leader
 - **Appearance**: Krag is a fierce-looking goblin with dark green skin and a muscular build.
 He has sharp, jagged teeth, with one particularly large fang that appears to have been chipped and worn down from gnawing on rocks, giving him his name.
-His eyes are a piercing yellow, and he wears a patchwork of leather armor adorned with trophies from his victims.
+His eyes are a piercing red, and he wears a patchwork of leather armor.

 #### Personality